Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 2 Juli 2025 09.18.06 UTC
+- WIB: Rabu, 2 Juli 2025 10.54.47 UTC
-- WITA: Rabu, 2 Juli 2025 10.18.06 UTC
+- WITA: Rabu, 2 Juli 2025 11.54.47 UTC
-- WIT: Rabu, 2 Juli 2025 11.18.06 UTC
+- WIT: Rabu, 2 Juli 2025 12.54.47 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: inspirational
+Kategori: friendship